CQCL/pytket-docs/docs/manual/manual_circuit.md

 ```

-The unitaries are calculated using the unitary representation of each [OpType](https://tket.quantinuum.com/api-docs/optype.html) , and according to the default ILO BasisOrder convention used in backends [ILO BasisOrder convention used in backends](https://tket.quantinuum.com/user-guide/manual/manual_backend.html#interpreting-results).
+The unitaries are calculated using the unitary representation of each [OpType](inv:pytket:*:doc#optype) , and according to the default ILO BasisOrder convention used in backends ILO BasisOrder convention used in backends(manual_backend.md#interpreting-results).

 The outputs are sympy [ImmutableMatrix](https://docs.sympy.org/latest/modules/matrices/immutablematrices.html) objects, and use the same symbols as in the circuit, so can be further substituted and manipulated.
 The conversion functions use the [sympy Quantum Mechanics module](https://docs.sympy.org/latest/modules/physics/quantum/index.html), see also the {py:func}`~pytket.utils.symbolic.circuit_to_symbolic_gates` and {py:func}`~pytket.utils.symbolic.circuit_apply_symbolic_qubit` functions to see how to work with those objects directly.